dhykac/manpower_planning/README.md

 # Manpower Planning using Product Movement Forecast

-This repository is about forecasting manpower planning by using product movement forecasting each day.
+This repository is about manpower planning by using product movement forecasting each day.

 ## Sources
 - [Dataset for Python](https://github.com/dhykac/manpower_planning/blob/main/PRODUCTIVITY%20DESEMBER%202021.XLSX)